OpsHubProduct/OIM-Documentation/docs/manage/upgrade/pre-migration-checklist.md

 **Reason**
 * Starting from version **7.214**, **Variable Group** is supported as a separate entity type for both **Azure DevOps Services** and **Azure DevOps Server**.
-* Due to this change, existing field mappings for **Pipeline** and **Release Pipeline** may be impacted.
+* Due to this change, existing field mappings for **Pipeline** and **Release Pipeline** will be impacted.
 Therefore, any existing failures should be resolved before upgrading.